Cybersecurity Risks of Online Shopping

 - When shopping online check the web address to see if security is enabled.
 The address should contain https:// indicating extra measures to help secure your information.

-While we can’t eliminate risk all together, by being proactive we can significantly reduce the risk posed by hackers and cyber criminals when we indulge in online shopping.
+While we can’t eliminate cybersecurity risks all together, by being proactive we can significantly reduce the risk posed by hackers and cyber criminals when we indulge in online shopping.